digital-work-lab/open-source-project/docs/week_1_teaching_notes.md

 - Documentation link
 - License and CONTRIBUTING.md
 - Issue template
-- Issues / Pull-requests tabs (e.g., good-first-issue label as a typical starting point when joining an open-source project)
+- Issues / Pull-requests tabs (e.g., good-first-issue label as a typical starting point when joining an open source project)
 - Actions with log
 - Unpaywall: search in the docs
 - Issues -> Milestones

 These are issues that users of CoLRev may ask themselves (or we when we select libraries)

-Discuss software selection criteria (for open-source projects) more broadly.
+Discuss software selection criteria (for open source projects) more broadly.
 What would you look for?
 Nr commits/issues,...
 Why?

-Discuss/explain the git/open-source community structure
+Discuss/explain the git/open source community structure

 ## Until next session <a id="next-steps"></a>